mheedev/rollup-plugin-markdown/README.md

 # rollup-plugin-markdown

-Complete Markdown parser specifically built for modern staticly exported websites
+Complete Markdown parser specifically built for modern staticly exported websites.
+It does not require any dependencies to be included in your build, all styles are inlined into the output HTML.

 ## Dependenices